-After taking an afternoon rest the previous day, we were feeling completely refreshed on the morning of our last full day.
+After taking an afternoon rest the previous day, we were feeling completely refreshed on the morning of our last full day in the Mara 2019.
 We were back on top of our game by 6:20am photographing the Enkuyanai pride once more.
 I was happily adding to my portfolio of shots featuring the wonderful Olbarnoti while watching more of the antics from the cubs and sub adults.
 The light wasn’t wonderful and after a while we moved on, but it had improved considerably by the time we reached our next Lions.

 This featured one of the Six Pack males mating with a lady and at this point the other four members of our group joined us.
 This was the final morning for two of our group so we had planned to meet up for a group breakfast, but there was more action to be seen before we satisfied our hunger.

 We found some of the Bila Shaka female Lions feeding on a Buffalo carcass, watched over by the rest of the Buffalo herd.
 None of us were prepared for what happened next.
 The Buffalos organised themselves and chased the Lions away, before gathering around the body.
 It was as if they were trying to bring it back to life, even though the body had clearly been ripped open.
 Some were even licking it trying to get some response; it was a surreal experience.

 By 9am we were all ready for breakfast and this one was to be more leisurely than usual.
 We spent some time on a photo call to record the occasion and to get pictures with our three guides Joseph, Jackson and Dominic.